lad-sapienza/BraDypUS/bdus-docs/design/index.md

+---
-# Structure of the example database
+title: Structure of the example database
+---

 The design of the database strucure is by far the the most delicate and important passage and depends